LorenzDuremdes/Second-Brain/interpersonal relationship.md

 	1. yes e.g. a [[human]] being knows/is capable of knowing how a monkey functions (e.g. behavior) more than the monkey itself is
 2. steady states tend to be stable when they have a lower level of influence and a lower level of inertia^[The science of [[trust]]: emotional attunement for couples, p.
 466]

+# improvements
+1. using skills (e.g. effective [[communication]]) to attract girls (fishing analogy)
+	1. You're just selecting for the easiest wins.
+It's like telling guys to only go fishing with their biggest, loudest lure and then saying "If they're gonna bite, they're gonna bite."
+Yes, you will periodically catch fish and then apparently leap to the conclusion that it's not helpful to carry multiple kinds of lures to match different fish and fishing conditions.^[https://www.reddit.com/r/seduction/comments/t1cxou/comment/hyhk3ng/?utm_source=share&utm_medium=web2x&context=3] or any type of relationship

 # [[psychology]]
 1. people who cannot connect through work, friendships, or family usually find other ways of bonding, as through illnesses, lawsuits, or family feud^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 140]